Trial opens in France over 2016 Nice truck massacre

 'Frustration'

-While Lahouaiej-Bouhlel cannot now be brought to justice, the trial -- as in the November 2015 case -- marks a hugely important moment for survivors and relatives of the victims.
+While Lahouaiej-Bouhlel cannot now be brought to justice, the trial -- as in the November 2015 case -- marks a hugely important moment for survivors and relatives of the victims as they seek to move on with their lives.

-"It is better not to expect much from it so as not to be disappointed.
-Above all, we want a good trial, for everyone," said Bruno Razafitrimo, who lost his wife Mino in the tragedy and is now bringing up their two young sons alone.#photo1
+The extremist Islamic State (IS) group rapidly claimed responsibility for the Nice attack, though French investigators ultimately did not find any links between the attacker and the jihadist organisation which at the time controlled swathes of Iraq and Syria.

 Of the accused, three suspects are charged with association in a terrorist conspiracy and the five others with association in a criminal conspiracy and violating arms laws.

-The attack was the second most deadly post-war atrocity on French soil after the November 2015 Paris attacks.
+The attack, which saw 15 children and adolescents among the dead and 450 wounded, was the second most deadly postwar atrocity on French soil after the November 2015 Paris attacks.

-Six years after the attack "the fact that the sole perpetrator is not there will create frustration.
-There will be many questions that no one will be able to answer," said Eric Morain, lawyer for a victims' association which is taking part in the trial.
+Six years after the attack, "the fact that the sole perpetrator is not there will create frustration.
+There will be many questions that no one will be able to answer," said Eric Morain, a lawyer for a victims' association that is taking part in the trial.

-"We are trying to prepare them for the fact that the sentences may not be commensurate with their suffering," said Antoine Casubolo-Ferro, another lawyer for the victims.#photo2
+"We are trying to prepare them for the fact that the sentences may not be commensurate with their suffering," said Antoine Casubolo-Ferro, another lawyer for the victims.#photo1

 In the November 2015 attacks trial, just one member of the assault team, Salah Abdeslam, was not killed during or in the wake of the strikes.